 - Ten minutes break is mandatory.

-TOEFL PBT test is for the people residing in regions without internet connection and for the individuals preferring PBT over iBT.
+TOEFL PBT test is for the people residing in regions without internet connection and preferring PBT over iBT.

 The TOEFL PBT Exam is conducted in FOUR sections – listening, structure and written, reading, and writing.